mavaddat/docker-dev/php/src/README.md

 **1) Edit the dockerfile**

-Each PHP version has it's own dockerfile (eg. `/php/80/Dockerfile` for PHP 8.0).
+Each PHP version has it's own dockerfile (e.g., `/php/80/Dockerfile` for PHP 8.0).

 Simply edit it and make the changes you need.